djalmaaraujo/lg/README.md

 $ lg dash
 ```

-The dashboard provides:
+### Dashboard Features

-- Calendar view showing days with entries
+- **Calendar View**: Shows days with entries highlighted
-- List of recent entries
+- **Recent Entries**: Lists your most recent log entries
-- Tag statistics
-- Entry statistics
-- Quick entry form for adding new logs
+- **Tag Statistics**: Shows most frequently used tags
+- **Entry Statistics**: Displays metrics about your logging habits
+- **Quick Entry Form**: Add new entries directly from the dashboard

+### Dashboard Navigation

+- Use arrow keys to navigate between panels
+- Press 'e' to focus on entries panel
+- Press 'i' to focus on input panel
+- Press ENTER when in input panel to start editing
+- Press ESC to exit editing mode
-Navigate with arrow keys, press Enter to focus on the quick entry form, and Ctrl+S to save a new entry.
-Press q to quit.
+- Press Ctrl+S to save a new entry
+- Press q to quit the dashboard

 ## GitHub Gist Synchronization